-On December 15, at 11:30, in the historic XV c. main building of the Faculty of Engineering of the University of Rome “La Sapienza” in San Pietro in Vincoli, the IEEE Milestone Dedication ceremony honoring Giovanni Giorgi will take place in the presence of the Magnificent Rector Antonella Polimeni and the Dean Antonio D’Andrea.
+On December 15, at 11:30, in the historic XV c. main building of the Faculty of Engineering of the University of Rome “La Sapienza” in San Pietro in Vincoli, the IEEE Milestone Dedication ceremony honoring Giovanni Giorgi took place in the presence of the Magnificent Rector Antonella Polimeni and the Dean Antonio D’Andrea.

 The Institute of Electrical and Electronics Engineers (IEEE), the world’s largest scientific and technical-professional organization, conferred the prestigious Milestone recognition on Sapienza University, on the proposal of prof. Fabrizio Frezza of the Department of Information Engineering, Electronics and Telecommunications.
 The Milestone celebrates Giovanni Giorgi (1871-1950), engineer, scientist, and professor at the Sapienza University, where he taught “Telegraphic and Telephone Transmissions and “Measurements” and “Electrical Communications,” for his conception of the International System of Measurement Units: this system is today universally used in the scientific and technical fields, as well as in everyday life.